 The Pew Center for Arts and Heritage awarded PA Humanities a Discovery Grant to support the initial planning and exploratory process for the Chester Cultural Corridor Project.

 The Chester Made Ensemble was launched with Chester Arts Alive and Just Act.
 This group of local advocates held eight story gatherings throughout the community.
 After connecting with over 350 residents, the Cultural Asset Map was created, the Chester Made Ensemble theatrically presented the entire project to Chester City Council, the community celebrated the project in a pop up Arts Loop, and Animating Democracy wrote an executive summary of the project.

 The community came together with Alex Gilliam from the Public Workshop to renovate a vacant storefront owned by Devon Walls at 511 Avenue of the States, transforming it into the Chester Made Makerspace.
 Replete with tools and other resources, residents and artists got to work designing hands-on programs.

-Complementary to locally-sourced programs, PHC and its partners further bolstered the Exploration Zone through co-developing exchanges and programming for the community with nationally-known artists and historians.
+Complementary to locally-sourced programs, PA Humanities and its partners further bolstered the Exploration Zone through co-developing exchanges and programming for the community with nationally-known artists and historians.

 The Chester Made Institute debuted with the Artist and Storyteller Residencies with support from Spring Point Partners and signals a new maturation phase for Chester Made as a model for civic and cultural collaboration.